-It has been a few months since Fifth Dimension Design finished the for construction set of drawings for the Modern Farmhouse project.
+It has been a few months since Eckxstudio finished the for construction set of drawings for the Modern Farmhouse project.
 I was out at the site yesterday in the great Texas summer heat for a walk-through and thought I’d share a few pictures of the contractor’s progress to date.

 When out on a site the first rule of site visits is: have permission.
 I’d guess that everybody likes to take a peek around houses that are being built (I’ll admit to being guilty) but it is always a good idea to obtain permission from the owner or builder before you check it out.
 No permission?
 Trespassing and potentially dangerous!

 When out on a site the second rule of site visits is: look before you leap.
 I don’t wear steel-toed, steel-shank boots….but I probably should!
 The ground isn’t level, there are materials everywhere, and objects such as temporary bracing may be hanging around in weird places.
 So look before you walk anywhere.
 Easy for most people, and certainly easier than taking yourself to the doctor if you step on a nail.
 Errant nails should be bent or removed but the world isn’t perfect.

 1. Image of the front of the house during early framing and sheathing (the green Zip board).
 It usually throws me at first when I look at houses in this stage because not everything is there yet and builders often put up the Zip board over windows and then later use a saw to trim the sheathing out of window openings.

 2. Another view of the front early on during framing.
 Notice the random posts on the porch – they’ll be replaced later with the actual columns I designed.
 The diagonal 2×4’s inside are the many temporary wall braces that you have to step around until all the walls are secured in place and the structure is braced by the exterior sheathing and shear walls.
 Then they’ll join the pile of leftover lumber outside the home.